X-Plane/xptools/src/WEDDocs/index.markdown

 15. **Boundary tool**
     Creates boundaries around airports.
 These do not immediately create visible changes in sceneries, but define the area that will be kept free of 3D autogen in *future* base mesh sceneries.
-Wirhin those boundaries the terrain will be made relatively smooth to facilitate operating aircraft on.
-The boundary should, at a minimum, enclose all Run- and Taxiways.

 16. **Taxi route tool**
-    Used to define the paths which ATC will use to direct traffic around the airport.
+    Used to define the paths along which traffic moves aabout the airport.
     These routes are used for all of
-    * progressive taxi instruction for the users aircraft
+    * progressive taxi instructions for the users aircraft
     * directing AI aircraft between parking positions and the runway
     * ground service vehicles moving on the airport